Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Background

 \section{Background}

-In FSL, we often learn from a large dataset divided into a set of training classes $C^{train}$.
-Then, at test time, we will make predictions on data divided into a set of distinct test classes $C^{test}$.
-Note that the training classes and testing classes are disjoint, i.e., $C^{train} \cap C^{test}=\emptyset$.
-Following many previous works, we use a episodic \emph{meta-learning} paradigm~\citep{vinyals2016matching, snell2017prototypical, santoro2016meta, mishra2017simple, finn2017model, lee2019meta}.
-An episodic paradigm simulates the testing situation during training.
-To create a K-shot N-way episode, we randomly sample a set of $N$ classes as support classes, $C$.
-(To create a testing or training episode, support classes are sampled from $C^{test}$ or $C^{train}$, respectively.)
-Then we randomly sample $K$ images from each of them.
-This set of $N \times K$ samples is known as the support set, $S$.
+In traditional FSL, the model is trained and evaluated on a set of base classes $C^{train}$ and testing classes $C^{test}$, respectively.
+Note that base classes and testing classes are disjoint, \ie, $C^{train} \cap C^{test}=\emptyset$.
+Traditional FSL follows an episodic scheme~\citep{vinyals2016matching, snell2017prototypical, santoro2016meta, mishra2017simple, finn2017model, lee2019meta}.
+To create a K-shot N-way episode, we randomly select a set of N classes as support, \ie target, classes $C$.
+Based on the \textbf{few-shot assumption}, there are only $K$ labeled images available per support class, where $K$ is an small number.
+Thus, we randomly select $K$ images from each of the $N$ classes.
+This set of $N \times K$ examples is known as the support set, $S$.
 We take another $q$ samples from each of the $N$ classes as our query set, $Q$.
-An FSL model is aware of the support set labels and uses them to predict the labels of the query set samples, often in a nearest-neighbor fashion.
+The model is aware of the support set labels and is expected to predict the query set labels.
+Testing and training episodes are created in a similar way, but, the support classes are selected from $C^{test}$ and $C^{train}$, respectively.